 School Policies

-We believe that it is important that students be on time for school and to class.
+We believe it is essential that students arrive on time for school and class.
 By being prompt, the student and family are demonstrating self-discipline and responsibility.
-Self-discipline in this area is not only crucial for proper achievement; it is essential for the development of personal habits which are characteristics for success later in life.
+Self-discipline in this area is not only crucial for achieving success properly; it is also essential for developing personal habits that are characteristic of success later in life.

 Quality education requires regular student involvement.
-Irregular attendance deprives the student of an opportunity for effective learning.
-It is the responsibility of the student and parents/guardians to create habits, punctuality and regular attendance.
+Irregular attendance deprives students of the opportunity for effective learning.
+It is the responsibility of the student and their parents/guardians to develop good habits, maintain punctuality, and ensure regular attendance.

-Frequent absences deprive one of the learning experience, and disrupt the continuity of the educational process.
-Students who frequently miss school experience difficulty due to losing out on the benefits of regular classroom instructions.
+Frequent absences deprive one of the learning experience and disrupt the continuity of the educational process.
+Students who frequently miss school often experience difficulties due to missing out on the benefits of regular classroom instruction.

 Attendance and Tardiness